DiveshDwivedi/Git/README.md

 ### git add .

-Add all changes in <directory> to stagged at once for the next commit.
+Add all changes in <"directory"> to stagged at once for the next commit.
 All changes are stagged for commit.

 ### git commit -m <"message">

-Commit the staged snapshot, but instead of launching a text editor, use <message> as the commit message.
+Commit the staged snapshot, but instead of launching a text editor, use <"message"> as the commit message.

 Replace <"message"> with "commit message".